Highly accurate terrestrial laser scanning for architectural, topographical, and construction projects.

 - Virtual tours around the scanned site.

-- Production of accurate As-Built architectural CAD drawings such as floor plans, section drawings, elevation drawings etc.
+- Production of accurate As-Built architectural CAD drawings (floor plans, section drawings, elevation drawings).

 - Construction field – Performing quality control during and after the construction project is completed.

-- Forensic investigations – Scanning the scene of crimes and capturing all data to the millimetre
+- Forensic investigations – Scanning the scenes and capturing all data to the millimetre.

-3D laser scanning allows to solve many tasks, i.e.:
+In modern architecture and development, 3D laser scanning allows to solve many crucial tasks:

 - Measured Building Surveys

-Creating accurate As-Built drawings of any kind with as much or as little detail.
+Creating accurate As-Built drawings of any kind with as much or as little detail as required by the architect.

 - Topographical & Property Surveys

-Creating accurate and scaled 3D models of surveyed buildings, objects and land.
+Creating accurate and scaled 3D models of surveyed buildings, objects, and land terrain.

 - Structure Health Monitoring